Navigating Plug Standards for International Explorations with ChargerLAB

 Apart from this, symbols and warning signs used on electrical devices may also differ between countries.
 These indicators convey characteristics, safety precautions, and usage instructions for electrical devices.
 Therefore, understanding the meanings of these symbols and signs is crucial during international travel or when using appliances across different countries.

 As mentioned earlier, there are various specifications for international standard plugs, categorized into two-pronged and three-pronged (with grounding) based on the grounding requirement.
-They can also be classified by the appearance of the pins, such as flat, round, and hybrid types.
+They can also be classified by the appearance of the prongs, such as flat, round, and hybrid types.

 The common appearances of standard plugs worldwide are illustrated in the graphic above, showcasing significant design differences.